 On sale this week only!

-Save 25% off the Motion Is Lotion course!
+Save 25% off the Essential MAT Assessments course!

-With these powerful MAT techniques you’ll learn how to relieve protective muscle spasm, restore motion in adhesive joint capsules, and promote healing in injured ligaments.
-Features real clients with real problems.
+In the “Essential MAT Assessments” course, you’ll learn how to perform 130 essential orthopedic and osteopathic tests, as well as anatomic landmark exams to get to the bottom of your client’s pain complaint.
 Save 25% this week only.
-Offer expires Nov 29th.
+Offer expires August 15th.
 Click the button below for more information and to purchase the course for CE hours and a certificate of completion to display in your office.
 BONUS: Order the home study version and get access to the eCourse for free!